-Release on recognizance.
-If a court has not found clear and convincing evidence of a relevant risk under Section 303, subsection 304(a) directs the court to issue an order of release on personal recognizance.
-An order of release on recognizance requires the individual to appear at future court hearings and to abide by generally applicable laws but does not impose any further restraint on the individual's pretrial liberty.
-The requirement of release on recognizance in the absence of a relevant risk is consistent with the law in the approximately twenty states that have codified a presumption of release on recognizance (or, at most, on an unsecured appearance bond).
+The court at a release hearing shall order pretrial release of the individual.
+If a court has not found clear and convincing evidence of a relevant risk under Section 303, the court shall issue an order of release on personal recognizance under subsection 304(a).
+This requirement is consistent with the law in the approximately twenty states that have codified a presumption of release on personal recognizance (or, at most, on an unsecured appearance bond).
 See, e.g., KY.
 REV. STAT. §§ 431.520, 431.066; COLO.
 REV. STAT. §§16-4-103, 16-4-113.
-If the court has found clear and convincing evidence of a relevant risk under Section 303, on the other hand, subsections 304(b) and (c) direct the court to impose the least restrictive measure to manage that risk under Sections 305 through 307, except as otherwise provided under Section 308.
+If the court has found clear and convincing evidence of a relevant risk under Section 303, the court is required, under subsections 304(b) and (c), to impose only the least restrictive measures to manage that risk under Sections 305 through 307, except as otherwise provided under Section 308.